hummingbot/hummingbot-site/docs/installation/mac.md

 ## Install via Docker

-You can install Docker by installing [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) or by [downloading an installer](https://docs.docker.com/docker-for-mac/install/) from the official page.

-After you have downloaded and installed Docker, restart your system if necessary.
+We recommend installing [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) since it contains Docker CLI/Engine along with Docker Compose, which is used for Hummingbot Docker deployments.

-Once Docker has been successfully installed, launch a Hummingbot instance following one of the [Deploy Examples](/installation/deploy/).
+After Docker has been successfully installed, follow one of the [Docker deployments](/installation/docker) to install Hummingbot.

 ## Install from Source